IkarosKappler/plotboilerplate/README.md

  * Change the behavior of Vector.intersection(...).
 The intersection should be on both vectors, not only on their line intersection!
  * Rename drawutils class to Drawutils or DrawUtils.
 Repective name DrawUtilsGL.
  * Add a Circle class (center and radius).
 The triangle class really needs that.
  * Add a Bounds class.
 It is implicitly already used in many places.
+ * Use the new Bounds class in the RectSelector helper then.
  * Add an interface Drawable.ts and add the to the PlotBoilerplate and to the SVGBuilder.
+ * Adapt the bounds in the RectSelector (use min:Vertex and max:Vertex).

 ## Todos for future Version 2 (not backwards compatible)